 What do we mean by “fit”?

 Being “fit” is an incredibly loose term, and is open to interpretation a lot of the time.
-Generally, we’re referring to your physical fitness; that is to say, your cardiovascular performance and your basic strength.
+Generally, we’re referring to aspects of your physical fitness such as your cardiovascular performance and functional strength.
 It’s not to do with how you look.
 We’re not interested in show muscles; you need it where it counts.

 Target the right muscle groups